eightyfive/fetch-run/README.md

 api.use(timing);
 ```

-Middleware runs in last-in, first-out order.
-With:
+Middleware executes in last-in, first-out order.
+Given:

 ```ts
 api.use(A);
 api.use(B);
 ```

-the request flows as `B before → A before → fetch → A after → B after`.
+the sequence is `B before → A before → fetch → A after → B after`.

 The bundled `error` middleware throws for unsuccessful HTTP responses.
-Register middleware that must observe a response, such as `logger`, before `error`.
+Register middleware that needs to observe the response, such as `logger`, before `error`.

 ## API